 New York, NY 10005-1702

-Thomas J. Kavaler is a member of the Executive Committee and Cahill Gordon & Reindel LLP's litigation practice group.
+Thomas J. Kavaler is Senior Counsel in Cahill Gordon & Reindel LLP's litigation practice group.

 Tom joined Cahill in 1975 after clerking for Judge Milton Pollack of the United States District Court for the Southern District of New York.
 He became a partner in 1980 and was elected as a Fellow of the International Academy of Trial Lawyers in 1996.